LARS Library: Least Angle Regression laSso Library

 through the use of ``dynamic variables''.

-parameter of the Ridge Regression is computed using a n-fold-cross-validation
+Inside the LARS library, the parameter of the Ridge Regression is computed using a n-fold-cross-validation

 on the validation sets.
 Equations 20 are used to achieve